5280Ty/redshift-labs/infra-projects/parrot-laptop/readme.md

 ## Notes

 - Tuned for battery conservation without sacrificing capability
-- All telemetry disabled; no third-party analytics or phone-home behavior
+- All telemetry disabled; no third-party analytics or "phone home" behavior
 - Local logs forwarded to central syslog on NAS for correlation

 ## Future Enhancements